 A knowledge management system in its own way dedicated to providing exceptional customer support, Intercom increases the conversion rate of your customers with the help of targetted messages, bots, and real-time chat.
 Some of the features of this software are:

 - Automate messaging with more focus on chatbots

 - Create a beautiful FAQ site for some common questions

 - Activity reports of your agents

-Intercom does not specify prices on its website.
-If you want to look at the prices, you need to get in touch with the Intercom team and get a demo of the package that best suits your needs.
+Intercom does not emphasize prices on its product website.
+If you want to look at the prices, you need to get in touch with the Intercom support team and get a practice demo of the package that best suits your needs.

 The Cloud Tutorial

-With the Cloud Tutorial, you can create a help site for anyone and everyone, add users, give them pre-defined roles, or create a custom role depending on your needs.
-With unlimited room for customizations, you get the following features in your help site/knowledge base:
+With the Cloud Tutorial, you can create a help site for anyone and everyone, add users, give them predefined roles, or create a custom role depending on your requirements.
+With unlimited room for customizations, you get the following features or functions in your help site/knowledge base:

 - Create a smart contact form, that shows relevant help articles

 - Lighting fast search that works even with incorrect spellings